 Now from the first column of the first row, tap on Owner’s Equity account.
 You will find that the labeling of the first column is done as Account, then you will see a little side arrow present in the first column of the first row, click on it.

 A window having all your accounts that are a part of the chart of accounts of your company, will pop-up.
 Now, go to the first column’s second row and then get the account entered that was used to deposit these funds, in the column of Debit, savings, checking, etc.

 Here, go to the column that has Credit written on it and enter the corresponding Credit.
 The amount of corresponding credit is going to be the same as the amount that was of the initial investment.

 Creating the Liability Account for long-term

 In this step get the liability account created for the long-term.
 If the business you are planning to start will get started through the loan, then you have to create a liability account, a long-term one.

-For that, you have to get the chart of accounts opened by tapping on the button of List, which is present at the top of menu bar and then choose Chart of Accounts, hold the N and CTRL keys so that new account is created.
+For that, you have to get the chart of accounts opened by tapping on the button of List, which is present at the top of the menu bar, and then choose Chart of Accounts, hold the N and CTRL keys so that the new account is created.